jasonmelgoza/mavericks/src/pages/work.md

   height="768"
 /%}
 {% galleryItem
+  alt="A concept for a new filter allowing users to choose folders to filter on.'" original="/images/folder-filter-full.png" thumbnail="/images/folder-filter-thumb.png" width="1024" height="768"
+/%}
+{% galleryItem
   alt="An AI Copilot concept that streamlines directory organization using plain English.
 It's part of a recent year-end project." original="/images/browser-copilot-full.png" thumbnail="/images/browser-copilot-thumb.png"